AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

    </details>

-- **Upload Assets**: Upload a file from your local system to the selected folder in Adobe Experience Manager repository.
+- **Upload assets**: Upload a file from your local system to the selected folder in Adobe Experience Manager repository.
 You can also drag-and-drop files from your local system onto your current working topic.
 This is very useful if you want to insert images from your local system into your topic.

     ![](images/upload-assets.png){width="300" align="left"}